davewasthere/coldtap/about.md

 # About

-We're primarily a .Net consultancy building web applications using the Microsoft .Net stack.
+Coldtap is primarily a .Net consultancy building web-based applications using the Microsoft .Net stack.

-That said, if you want a clean, fast brochure-ware website, we're happy to help you out with that too.
-The main thing is to not waste money building something you don't need.
+Currently based out of Bendigo Australia, supporting clients in multiple countries.
+(United Kingdom, United Arab Emirates, New Zealand, Australia and The Cook Islands)

+Expertise in the following domains:

+* Aviation
+* Education
+* Information Security
+* Finance
+* Loss Adjustment
+* Task Management Systems
+* Asset Management Information Systesm
+* Responsive Web Development
+* Marketing
+* Hospitality Events (Ticketing Management)

+Happy to give independent advice and recommendations about anything web-application or software development related.